 This application includes several unique innovations not found in other Spyder client applications, including Vista Advanced.
 Some of these features started as experiments, and some are possible due to the underlying software foundation.

-Works with v2, v3, and v4 versions of the Spyder Server
+Works with v2, v3, v4, and v5 versions of the Spyder Server

 The Spyder client utilizes the publicly available external control client for communication with the Spyder server, which allows it to communicate with Spyder servers from any of the main release versions.
 This does come with a few caveats, as some live control functionality may only work in newer versions of Spyder servers, but in general the compatibility level is high.
-This application has been tested to work with versions 2.10.8 (the last version from the 2.x series), 3.5.10 (the last version from the 3.x series), 4.0.1, and 4.0.3 (at the time of this writing is the latest of the 4.x series).
+This application has been tested to work with versions 2.10.8 (the last version from the 2.x series), 3.5.10 (the last version from the 3.x series), 4.0.3 (at the time of this writing is the latest of the 4.x series), and 5.x (5.4.0 being the latest tested for Spyder X80).

 Command Key Visualization